emdupre/nha-ml-nimg/_sources/01-data-structures.md

 One thing you might notice from the above code is that immediately after defining the masker object, we call the `.fit` method on it.
-This method may look familiar if you've previously worked with scikit-learn estimators !
+This method may look familiar if you've previously worked with scikit-learn estimators!

 You'll note that we're not supplying any data to this `.fit` method;
 that's because we're fitting the Masker to the provided ROIs, rather than to our data.